 2. Be yourself, but on a good day: You should always try to be yourself during these exercises, but at the same time try and highlight your strengths and your key competencies, while actively holding back some more negative instincts which may arise.
-For example if you are natural leader, then let your ability shine, however your leadership style is forceful and aggressive, try to ignore these instincts and be more diplomatic and democratic.
+For example if you are natural leader, then let your ability shine, however if your leadership style is aggressive or overly pressured, try to ignore these instincts and be more diplomatic and democratic.

 3. Research the role before the assessment centre: It may seem like common sense, but arming yourself with the knowledge of the role, the industry and the organisation can give you a clear vision of what they will be expecting in the group exercise.
 For example if you are applying to a management consultancy, having background knowledge of the consulting industry, and particularly the industry which that company operates in can give you background knowledge which may be applicable to your group exercise.

 4. Not too much, not too little: Recruiters want to notice you in the group exercise, they want to see you express your competencies and abilities as best you can, however they do not want narcissists that love the sound of their own voice.
 An important part of teamwork is contributing, and helping others contribute, after all, it is a GROUP exercise!